Financial Help for People With Disabilities

 The BLS reports:

-• The unemployment rate for those between 16 and 64 in the labor force with a disability was 7.9% in September 2022; the unemployment rate for those without a disability was 3.6%.
+• The unemployment rate for those between 16 and 64 in the labor force with a disability was 8.3% in February 2024; the unemployment rate for those without a disability was 4.1%.

 • Persons with a disability are more likely to be employed part-time because of business climate (rather than choice) or self-employed than those with no disability.

-• Persons with a disability are more likely to work in service occupations, production, transportation and materials moving, and less likely to work in management, professional, and related occupations.
+• Persons with a disability are more likely to work in service occupations, production, transportation, and materials moving, and less likely to work in management, professional, and related occupations.

 The BLS defines a disability as: